13 Reasons Why Resin Is Yellowing [And Fixes]

 Unfortunately once resin starts to yellow, there’s no reversing it.
 Not even sanding resin projects will help.
 Yellowed resin is one of those things that can’t really be fixed easily if at all.

 Are there resin types less prone to yellowing?
-Epoxy resin products like ArtResin often contain UV stabilizers, which are additives that help absorb or block harmful UV rays from the sun.
+Look for resins that contain UV stabilizers, which are additives that help absorb or block harmful UV rays from the sun.
 These stabilizers prevent the UV light from penetrating and interacting with the resin.
+Here are three brands that use UV stabilizers.

 Choosing these types of epoxy resin can reduce the risk of discoloration in your projects.
-To learn more about this brand, we have an ArtResin epoxy review.
+Many crafters like to use the ArtResin brand for their projects too.
+To learn more about this brand, I have an ArtResin epoxy review and I talk about my personal experiences using it.

 7. Air Bubbles can cause yellowing